harmsk/atomic-management/README.md

 - [How do I tell which per-project config file is currently in effect?](#how-do-i-tell-which-per-project-config-file-is-currently-in-effect)

 ### How do per-project config files interact with the global config?
-The settings described in the `atomconfig.cson` or `atomconfig.json` file will override the global Atom configuration, and each operates independently of each other.
+The settings described in the `.atom/config.cson` or `.atom/config.json` file will override the global Atom configuration, and each operates independently of each other.

-If you wish to change settings on a per-project level, directly edit/create the `atomconfig.cson` or `atomconfig.json` under the project's root directory.
+If you wish to change settings on a per-project level, directly edit/create the `.atom/config.cson` or `.atom/config.json` under the project's root directory.
 If you wish to change global settings, directly edit the global configuration either through `Edit > Config` on Windows/Linux or `Atom > Config` on Mac.